-This wonderful trail has two main claims to fame: not only is the South Downs Way the UK’s oldest national trail, but it’s also the only one to be entirely situated within a national park.
+This wonderful walking and cycling route has two main claims to fame: not only is the South Downs Way the UK’s oldest national trail, but it’s also the only one to be entirely situated within a national park.

-Here at South Downs Discovery our aim is to help you get the very most of your visit to this beautiful corner of England.
+Here at South Downs Discovery, our aim is to help you get the very most out of your visit to this beautiful corner of England.
 If you’d love to walk the South Downs Way but don’t know where to start, we offer high-quality, self-guided walking holidays, cycling holidays and short breaks.

-If you prefer to travel independently we also offer a reliable baggage transfer service.
+If you prefer to travel independently across the South Downs Way trail, we also offer a reliable baggage transfer service.
 Our visitor information pages give lots of useful information on all things South Downs, including walking routes, cycle routes, places to visit and much more!

 On days of clear visibility, the walk across the chalk downlands of Sussex and Hampshire brings spectacular rewards – you can gaze across the English Channel and inland across the endless patchwork of fields, forests and villages of the Weald.

 You should also allow time for detours as there is a great deal to see close to the route, including numerous sites of historical interest, not to mention some outstanding pubs.

-The path will also take you past the historic towns of Arundel and Lewes with their imposing castles visible from the way.
+The path will also take you past the historic and beautiful towns of Arundel and Lewes with their imposing castles visible from the way.

 - The cathedral city of Winchester.

 - Old Winchester hill – has great views and there is a fine Iron Age hill-fort site at the top.

 - Butser Hill – the highest point on the South Downs Way at 270 metres.

-- Queen Elizabeth Country Park – large area of beautiful mixed woodland.
+- Queen Elizabeth Country Park – a large area of beautiful mixed woodland.

 - Harting Down – fantastic views across the Weald, it’s possible to see the North Downs on a clear day.